 Charls and Harmolyn Walker Excellence Funds

-Beginning with his service in the Air Force training fighter pilots during the war, Dr. Walker lived a life of extraordinary public service and political influence.
+Beginning with his service in the Air Force training bomber pilots during the war, Dr. Walker lived a life of extraordinary public service and political influence.
 He studied economics, earning his master’s degree at UT and his Ph.D. at Wharton.
-While an economist at the Federal Reserve Bank of Dallas, he was selected by the Eisenhower administration for his first position in the Department of the Treasury as Deputy Secretary of the Treasury.
+While an economist at the Federal Reserve Bank of Dallas, he was invited by the Eisenhower administration to become Assistant to the Secretary of the Treasury, Robert B. Anderson.

 “The formulation of sensible, sustainable public policies and gaining their approval by the Congress or other appropriate agencies of government were endeavors occupying much of Charly’s adult life.
 Few intellectual tasks are harder and more tormenting of mind, soul, and spirit.
 Most of us, so involved, ultimately for self- preservation develop a shell of cynicism.
 I am certain that Charly never sought that refuge.
 He forever maintained his idealistic and optimistic aspiration for this Nation and more generally for humankind .”

-The Charls and Harmolyn Walker Graduate Research Excellence Fund was established on May 30, 2018, to benefit Moody College of Communication. lt provides support for graduate students assisting UT Austin faculty members affiliated with the Annette Strauss Institute for Civic Life, with preference given to students of the LBJ School of Public Affairs.
+The Charls and Harmolyn Walker Graduate Research Excellence Fund was established on May 30, 2018.
+The Fund provides financial support to graduate students assisting UT Austin faculty members affiliated with the Annette Strauss Institute for Civic Life, with preference given to students of the LBJ School of Public Affairs.
 The Annette Strauss Institute’s purpose is to cultivate informed donors and active citizens.

 The Charls and Harmolyn Walker Public Policy Excellence Fund was established on July 6, 2018, to benefit the LBJ School of Public Affairs, particularly financial support when needed to allow graduate students to participate in public policy internships.
-Internships can provide networking opportunities and real-world experience that can be crucial to establishing a career.
+The internships are often in Washington DC and can provide networking opportunities and real-world experience that can be crucial to establishing a career.

 The Walkers have created a legacy of extraordinary commitment to public service, that will be reflected in generations of future UT students.